 7. Got a meeting?
 Take a walk – Nilofer Merchant

 Can a small idea have a significant impact on your life and health?
 Nilofer Merchant certainly thinks so.
 She believes that the next time you have a meeting with someone, you should make it a "walking meeting" – and let ideas flow while you walk and talk.

 8. The career advice you probably didn't get – Susan Colantuono

 You're working your ass off, so why aren't you getting that promotion?
 Susan Colantuono shares a simple yet surprising piece of advice you might not have heard before.
 This talk, while aimed at an audience of women, has universal takeaways – for men and women, new grads and mid-career workers.

 9. How to speak up for yourself – Adam Galinsky

-Whether you're a shy introvert or just don't feel comfortable speaking up, social psychologist Adam Galinsky teaches you how to assert yourself, navigate tricky social situations and expand your personal power with sage guidance.
+Whether you're a shy introvert or don't feel comfortable speaking up, social psychologist Adam Galinsky teaches you how to assert yourself, navigate tricky social situations and expand your power with sage guidance.

 10. How to save the world (or at least yourself) from bad meetings – David Grady

 The business world is plagued by inefficient, overcrowded meetings, and making workers miserable.
-David Grady has some interesting ideas on how to stop it.
+David Grady has some exciting ideas on how to stop it.